google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 # Binary Classification

 <!--
-Our exploration into classification will start with the simplest case, binary classification.
+Our exploration of classification will start with the simplest case: binary classification.
 -->

 ---